Redless/jekyll-now/_posts/2018-9-5-the-fear-of-futile-sacrifices.md

 “If done properly, the Chinese strategy produces a virtuous circle.
 Tenacious practice, practice, practice is crucial for excellence; rote repetition is underrated in America.
 Once a child starts to excel at something—whether it’s math, piano, pitching, or ballet—he or she gets praise, admiration, and satisfaction.
 This builds confidence and makes the once not-fun activity fun.
 This in turn makes it easier for the parent to get the child to work even more.”

 If a child believes that hard work will result in success, and the success in recognition, the bitter pill of the work itself is much easier to swallow.
 Chua's parenting style attempts to instill this faith in her children by demonstrating it to them as they master an instrument or another talent.
+In other words, the style works to convince the child that future sacrifices, like current sacrifices, will not be futile.

 Other sacrifices, such as the trust required to pick "split" on "Golden Balls" work the same way.
 A person will not make them unless they are sure that they will get something valuable in return.
 In the case of the contestants on "Golden Balls", there was substantial uncertainty about whether or not a sacrifice, in the form of playing "split", would pay off, which lead to the prevalence of "steal".

+Kind personalities are in some sense adaptions to make sacrifices seem less futile.
+If you consider a sacrifice worthwhile when it benefits other people in addition to yourself, you're more likely to make that sacrifice, and sacrificing for others in a group setting is valuable for the group.

 ### III